About the Author, Jeannette Gutierrez:

 About ARRA’s Willow Run Chapter:

 Our Chapter is proud to be based in the Detroit area, and Ypsilanti in particular.
 Southeastern Michigan became known the world over as headquarters of the great “Arsenal of Democracy,” as automakers and suppliers retooled for war production.
 Ford Motor Company’s famed Willow Run Bomber Plant, located in Ypsilanti, produced a B-24 bomber every hour during WWII.
 The American production miracle embodied by Willow Run was largely responsible for the swift and just resolution of the deadliest conflict in history.

-Willow Run is the home of Rose Will Monroe, from Pulaski, KY, credited as being the original “Rosie the Riveter.”
-She was featured in WWII-era newsreels as the real-life character behind the propaganda icon.
+Willow Run is also the home of Rose Will Monroe, from Pulaski, KY, credited as being the original “Rosie the Riveter.”
+She was featured in WWII-era newsreels alongside famous actor Walter Pidgeon as the real-life “Rosie” behind the propaganda icon.

 If you love Rosie the Riveter as much as I do, I encourage you to help save her legacy by joining the American Rosie the Riveter Association (ARRA) at www.rosietheriveter.net and by visiting our ARRA Willow Run Chapter website to see how you can help us preserve Rosie’s legacy in Michigan, at www.arrawillowrun.org.

 And for the love of all things “Rosie” follow our ARRA Willow Run Chapter on Facebook at www.facebook.com/michiganrosies

 2 thoughts on “About “Diary of a Rosie””

 First, and foremost, I would like to thank you for helping to keep history alive.
 I believe to many people are paying away without their stories being told.